DaanDeMeyer/reproc/README.md

   provides more information.
 - A very simple solution is to just include reproc's source code in your repository.
-You can download a zip of the source code without the git history and add it to your repository in a separate directory (reproc itself uses the `external` directory).
+You can download a zip of the source code without the git history and add it to your repository in a separate directory.

 After including reproc's source code in your project, it can be built from the root CMakeLists.txt file as follows: